Nani Palkhivala: The economist

-Although anyone who deals with the convoluted mess that is the Indian tax code will invariably regard the work as a primary reference, the tome has also secured international recognition and served as a tax law draft guide at the International Monetary Fund.
-The first edition was published in 1950 when Palkhivala was only 30 years old, and is still in print today (10th edition in 2014).
-Sir Jamshedji, who is listed first as author, gracefully acknowledged that the credit belongs to Palkhivala.

-Former Attorney-General Soli J. Sorabjee, Nani's friend and colleague for many years, recalls: "His talent in expounding the subject was matched by his genius in explaining the intricacies of the Budget to thousands of his listeners.
-His famous Annual Budget speeches had humble beginnings in 1958 in a small hall of an old hotel called Green Hotel in Bombay.
-He spoke without notes and reeled off facts and figures from memory for over an hour keeping his audience in rapt attention."
+Starting in 1958, every year, following the presentation of the Union Budget in Parliament, Palkhivala delivered public lectures critically analyzing its contents.
+These came to be popularly known as "post - Budget speeches" organized by Forum of Free Enterprise, and they attracted vast crowds, so the venues were repeatedly upgraded, culminating in a gathering at Bombay's Braboune Stadium in 1983, to accommodate his growing audience.

-Describing the Annual Budget meetings, Sorabjee goes on to say: "The audience in these meetings was drawn from industrialists, lawyers, businessmen and the common individual.
+Describing the Annual Budget meetings, Indian jurist Soli Sorabjee states: "The audience in these meetings was drawn from industrialists, lawyers, businessmen and the common individual.
 Nani's speeches were fascinating for their brevity and clarity.
 His Budget speeches became so popular throughout India and the audience for them grew so large that bigger halls and later the Brabourne Stadium in Bombay had to be booked to keep pace with the demand of an audience of over 20,000.
 It was aptly said that in those days that there were two Budget speeches, one by the Finance Minister and the other by Nani Palkhivala, and Palkhivala's speech was undoubtedly the more popular and sought after."